jpbow/docs/docs/tutorials/angular.md

 sidebar_label: Angular
 ---

+# Angular Tutorial

 ## Overview
-Bit enables you to share and sync source code components between different repositories and projects.
-In this tutorial we will share an angular component between two projects located in two different repositories.
+Bit enables you to share components and sync their source code between different projects that reside in different repositories.
+In this tutorial we will share an angular component between two projects.

+### Prior Knowledge
+This tutorial assumes that you are familiar with:

+- Terminal and command line
+- Using node and npm (or yarn)
+- Angular development and the Angular CLI
+- Git

-### What you will need?
+### What you need?

-In order to run this tutorial you will need 2 projects where you will share the component between.
-The first project will be an angular store and the other one will be a newly created angular project.
+In order to run this tutorial you need two projects to share the component between.
+The first project is an angular store (see below) and the other one will be a newly created angular project.

-To run this tutuorial, you will need to clone and setup the angular store project: https://github.com/teambit/angular-store-tutorial
+To run this tutuorial, clone and setup the angular store project: https://github.com/teambit/angular-store-tutorial
 ```bash
 git clone https://github.com/teambit/angular-store-tutorial
 cd angular-store-tutorial
 npm install
 ```

-### What you will learn?
+### What will you learn?
 In this tutorial you will learn how to:
 - Setup Bit
-- Export an angular component from an existing project
+- Share an angular component from an existing project
-- Share the angular component to the bit.dev cloud
-- Preview the exported component on the bit cloud
+- Preview the exported component on the Bit cloud
-- Import the component into another project
+- Install the component in another project
-- Update the Angular component on the original project
+- Modify the Angular component on the new project
-- Consume the changed component in the other project
+- Update the changed component in the original project

 ## Setup Bit

-First things first, we will need to setup Bit.
+First things first, we need to setup Bit.

-### Create a Bit Cloud account and collection
+### Create a Bit Cloud account
 head over to the Bit cloud(https://bit.dev/) and create your account.
-Enter your username and password, or use your github credentials.
+Enter a username and password or use your github credentials.
+**Welcome to Bit!**
+Please remember your username, you will need it later in this tutorial.

+### Create a Bit Collection
+When you are logged into Bit Cloud you can create a collection.
+The collection is a group of components that are related and can be shared with others.
+Components in public collections are visible to everyone, while components in private collection are only available to invitees.

-Click on the collections icon on the left pane and create a new collection.
-You can create a public collection that will be visible for everyone, or you may create a private collection.
+Click on the collections icon on the left pane and create a new collection from the top right **New** button.
+Name the new collection `Tutorial`, and make it private for now.
+You can create a public collection that will be visible for everyone, or a private one, visible to you and your invitees.
-In order to follow the tutorial you will need to capture the username and the collection name, as we will reference them in future commands.

 ### Install Bit Cli